davidly/PV/README.md

 (PNG, ICO, BMP, etc.).
 PV only fails to rotate an image when it's a RAW format that hasn't already allocated EXIF Orientation (e.g. Nikon D100).

+PV can update the Adobe XMP Rating value if it exists in a file.
+Most RAW files have this set to 0 by default.
+Updating Rating cycles the values from 0 to 5 then back to 0.
+Once photos are imported to Lightroom they can be filtered by the Rating value, so triage is faster.

 PV can optionally be built to use LibRaw, a RAW processing library.
 PV has a context menu to always use LibRaw for RAW files, use LibRaw for RAW files with tiny embedded JPGs, or only use LibRaw for RAW files with no embedded JPG.